Islamic State: Civilians in Islamic State-controlled areas

 In 2014, The Wall Street Journal estimated that eight million people lived in the Islamic State.
 The United Nations Commission on Human Rights has stated that IS "seeks to subjugate civilians under its control and dominate every aspect of their lives through terror, indoctrination, and the provision of services to those who obey".
 Civilians, as well as the Islamic State itself, have released footage of some of the human rights abuses.

-Social control of civilians was by imposition of IS's reading of sharia law, enforced by morality police forces known as Al-Hisbah and the all-women Al-Khanssaa Brigade, a general police force, courts, and other entities managing recruitment, tribal relations, and education.
+Social control of civilians was imposed with IS's strict interpretation of sharia law, enforced by morality police forces known as Al-Hisbah and the all-women Al-Khanssaa Brigade, a general police force, courts, and other entities managing recruitment, tribal relations, and education.
 Al-Hisbah was led by Abu Muhammad al-Jazrawi.

 In 2015, IS published a penal code including floggings, amputations, crucifixions, etc.

 Military

 Number of combatants

 Estimates of the size of IS's military have varied widely, from tens of thousands up to 200,000.

 In early 2015, journalist Mary Anne Weaver estimated that half of IS fighters were foreigners.
 A UN report estimated a total of 15,000 fighters from over 80 countries were in IS's ranks in November 2014.
 US intelligence estimated an increase to around 20,000 foreign fighters in February 2015, including 3,400 from the Western world.
 In September 2015, the CIA estimated that 30,000 foreign fighters had joined IS.

 According to Abu Hajjar, a former senior leader of IS, foreign fighters receive food, petrol and housing, but unlike native Iraqi or Syrian fighters, they do not receive payment in wages.
 Since 2012, more than 3,000 people from the central Asian countries have gone to Syria, Iraq or Afghanistan to join the Islamic State or Jabhat al Nusra.